 For example, if you sell a ‘blue t-shirt,’ you don’t want your ad to come up with ‘blue jeans.’
 This helps by focusing on the right customers and help you to keep dollars.

 Besides, to tailor your ads to a specific location, you can use geographic settings.
 For example, you may want to promote a product only within a particular area.

 Not only Facebook, but other social media channels also offer different ways to sell your products.
 Instagram and Pinterest offer direct-sales integration, Houzz is an online community of home and garden.

-Make sure to provide high resolution, high-quality photos of your products.
+Make sure to provide high-resolution, high-quality photos of your products.
 Put it in context when applicable.
-Suppose, you want to sell a dining table, then don’t just show an image of the stand alone.
-For better visualizing, put it in a dining room setting.
+Suppose, you want to sell a dining table, then don’t just show an image of the stand-alone.
+For better visualizing, put it in a dining room set.
 Also, this will give a better sense of size.

 Also, always provide detailed information about measurements and features and also offer multiple angles on the product page.
 Make it up for it by giving much information as they won’t be able to see the product physically.

 By the idea of getting all your products listed on different channels, you should be happy, especially if you are new to the eCommerce sector.

 The feed plugin Sync your products with merchant center like Google shopping, Amazon, Facebook Product Ads, Bing Ads, eBay, etc. If you are a merchant and want your product into a search engine or price comparison site or affiliate network, then you need a feed plugin.